MysterieDev/typemill-ultimate-cookiebanner/README.md

 # Your Cookiebanner Solution for the Typemill CMS

+With this Plugin, you get a markdown based solution for a up to date cookiebanner integrated into the typemill CMS System.

+You can whitelist certain pages to not require consent in order to view them with query parameters.
+You can also control the version of the cookiebanner, the user will see.

+The Banner is based on PHP and SolidJS.
+SolidJS is a blazing fast solution for little reactive Applications.
+That way, the user does not experience any content shift.

+Questions?
+Feel free to open an Issue!

 **DISCLAIMER:** As the author of the plugin, i tried to be considerate about the regulations and laws regarding data privacy.
 Even though, this banner is definitely suitable for the current standard, there is **NO** legal warranty, neither technical, nor regarding the law, for the implementation of the Plugin on your typemill installation!